Zeo666/AllTheRoles/README.md

 -----------------------
 # Extras
 ## New Colors!
 New colors are added for crewmates to pick from.
+They are based on the new colours available in The Other Roles.

+(./Images/ATR-colors.jpg)

 ## Custom Hats!
-Custom hats have been added, made by some very talented artists.
-These are mostly hats for streamers.
+Custom hats have been added.

 We're awaiting your creative hat designs and we'll integrate all the good ones in our mod.
 Here are a few instructions, on how to create a custom hat: